-If there are any problems with Riamet® for any reason, we have different anti-malarial treatments available which are called Malarone or chloroquine.
+If there are any problems with Riamet® for any reason, we have a different anti-malarial treatment available which is called Malarone.

 After starting treatment, you will be seen each day, until you have had two negative malaria tests on consecutive days.
 Our experience tells us that the malaria parasites should disappear from your blood within 2 or 3 days of starting the treatment.